 IoT can accelerate communication between the teams.
-With a lot of IoT devices recording data that can be shared instantly via the internet, the teams would be able to exchange ideas, fix problems and make decision like never before.
+With a lot of IoT devices recording data that can be shared instantly via the internet, the teams would be able to exchange ideas, fix problems, and make decisions like never before.

 IoT for Construction-Site Security and Monitoring

 Image recognition cameras can also locate equipment by their tags.
 They can alert the team if a certain item is placed in an incorrect location.
-On top of that, they can monitor and analyse for any potential security breaches, leaks, and hazards on the work site.
+On top of that, they can monitor and analyze for any potential security breaches, leaks, and hazards on the worksite.